 To remove an item as a favorite, touch the highlighted Favorites icon on Miniplayer.
 You can also remove multiple favorites by expanding Miniplayer one level to show all favorites for the applicable type of source content.
 Then press and hold any favorite.
-An X appears on all favorites and you can then touch the X associated with any favorite you want to remove from your Favorites list.
+An X appears on all favorites and you can then touch the X to remove it from your Favorites list.

 To see selections that you have recently played, scroll up one level from Miniplayer and touch Recent.
 Your recently played selections are updated continuously so you don't need to remove them.

-Note: Selections you play on FM radio stations do not display in your Recent selections.
+Note: Selections you play on FM radio are not included in your Recent list.